Community outreach toolkit: Skin cancer screenings

 With any community event, it is important to publicize, engage the media, and create excitement around the event.

 Reach out to community leaders to encourage their constituents to attend, especially in underserved and at-risk communities.
-Engage the media early in the process to encourage stories about skin cancer and provide guidance about where this free screening is to be held.
+Engage the media early in the process to encourage stories about skin cancer and provide guidance about where this free skin check is to be held.
 Explore the possibility of a Melanoma Monday proclamation from the mayor or having patient advocates share their stories.

 Are there sample materials to help?